jwstegemann/fritz2-docs/Repositories.md

 ```

 Of course the receiver and result of this function depend on the concrete implementation you use.
-For a `RestQuery` you have to build and fire the request according to your query-object:
+For a `RestQuery`, you have to build and fire the request according to your query-object.
+If you do not specify a function, all entities of the defined Resource will be returned.

 ```kotlin
 val queryStore = restQuery<Person, String, PersonQuery>(personResource, "your url") { query ->
     get(query.namePrefix?.let {"?name=$it"}.orEmpty())
 }
 ```

-If you do not specify a function all entities of the defined Resource will be returned.
+For more information about the `remote` parameter of `restQuery`, please refer to the docs section [HTTP-Calls](HttpCalls.html).

 # Examples